extent-framework/extentreports-csharp/Readme.md

 ### Documentation

-This is a modified version of the popular test reporting framework ExtenReports, which supports now all current versions of .NET Frameworks including .NET Core and .NET Standard frameworks.
-No you can use it in all types of your .NET projects.
+This is a modified version of the popular test reporting framework ExtenReports, which supports now all current versions of .NET Frameworks including .NET Core and .NET Standard framework.
+Now you can use it in all types of your .NET projects.

 Try it out and enjoy, your SimplyTest team.